JKirchartz/jkirchartz.github.com/_posts/2012-09-25-vim_quick-start-and-links.md

 * hit "esc" to switch back to command mode

 ###VIM Commands
-* type ":wq" to save and quit
+* type ":wq" or "ZZ" to save and quit
 * type ":q!" to quit without saving
 * moving the cursor
     * `j` move down one line